joisig/joisig.com/_olddrafts/pitching-startup-lessons-learned82-revision-v1-Pitching-your-startup-Lessons-learned.md

 ## The call-to-action

-Whenever you&#8217;re in front of an audience, always take that opportunity to leave them with a call to action.
+Whenever you're in front of an audience, always take that opportunity to leave them with a call to action.

-If you&#8217;re pitching to investors, the call to action should be to ask questions, get in touch, and ultimately invest in your startup.
+If you're pitching to investors, the call to action should be to ask questions, get in touch, and ultimately invest in your startup.

 For a different crowd, try different CTAs.
-For example, if you&#8217;re in front of a large audience at a startup conference during a pitch competition, and your startup is all about a mobile game, you could end with this call to action:
+For example, if you're in front of a large audience at a startup conference during a pitch competition, and your startup is all about a mobile game, you could end with this call to action:

   1. &#8220;Alright everybody, can I ask you for a favor?
 Take your smartphone out of your pocket.&#8221; (wait for most people to do it)
-  2. &#8220;Now that it&#8217;s out of your pocket, you&#8217;re just three clicks away from installing NameOfMyGame.
-It&#8217;s available on the App Store and Google Play, why not install it now?&#8221;
+  2. &#8220;Now that it's out of your pocket, you're just three clicks away from installing NameOfMyGame.
+It's available on the App Store and Google Play, why not install it now?&#8221;

 ## My presentation

-Here are all the slides from my presentation, unfortunately they don&#8217;t quite look right because of a font my slides used that Slideshare doesn&#8217;t seem to like.
-If you click through and view notes you&#8217;ll see my speaker notes as well.
+Here are all the slides from my presentation, unfortunately they don't quite look right because of a font my slides used that Slideshare doesn't seem to like.
+If you click through and view notes you'll see my speaker notes as well.